-

-Chinese Shu Pu'er tea from Yunde
+Chinese Shu Pu'er tea from Yongde

-Features of the Yongde Region
+Features of the Yongde region

-Features of loose Shu Puer
+Features of loose Shu Puerh

 Characteristics of tea